nicoverbruggen/phpmon/README.md

 When you select and right-click on a domain, you can open these directories with various applications.
 This can help speed up your workflow.
 However, for these apps to show up, they must be detected first.

-The supported apps are: <i>PhpStorm, Visual Studio Code, Sublime Text, Sublime Merge</i>.
+The supported apps are: <i>PhpStorm, Visual Studio Code, Sublime Text, Sublime Merge, iTerm</i>.

 For <strong>Visual Studio Code</strong>, you need to have `code` available in your PATH (`/usr/bin/local/code` is checked).
 [More info](https://code.visualstudio.com/docs/editor/command-line) here.